calista-ai/crowdsourcing-app/README.md

 ### Step 1 - Images

+* Define the images that you want to collect data for
-Add the images in the folder *front-end/public/images/*
+* Add these images in the folder *front-end/public/images/*

 ### Step 2 - Environment variables

-Add *.env* file in the root folder of the project which contains the following variables:
+Add a *.env* file in the root folder of the project and set the following variables:

 | Environment variable | Description |
 | :-------------: | :-------------: |